 At the end of the first paragraph on page 10 of Part B under section B.2.2.1 (Priority Schools):

+If the Field Representative notes that the school has shown reluctance or initially refused to participate in the study, the Regional Office of the Field Representative will send out a “letter of better understanding” to help encourage participation.

 As a new bullet point 9 on page 18 under section B.3.2 (Methods to Minimize Nonresponse):

+Send a “letter of better understanding” to principals and teachers.
+After the 2015-16 NTPS collection, field representatives and the regional offices recommended that in NTPS 2017-18 “letters of better understanding” be sent to principals and teachers who may be hesitant to complete the survey to help them gain a better understanding of the survey by providing them information about how the data are used and referencing some of the published data from the SASS 2011-12 First Look Reports.
+These letters will be sent to principals and teachers in priority schools, which tend to exhibit high non-response.

 We updated details of the model to predict schools’ propensity to respond and assign them to treatment groups (including the contributing variables and expected numbers of affected schools and teachers).

 The schools will be assigned into one of eight experimental groups prior to the beginning of data collection.
 As such, the random assignment should result in similar TLF response rates across all groups by the beginning of Phase Two of the experiment.
+Approximately10,385 public schools and 4,000 private schools will be sampled for NTPS 2017-18.
+Because Phase One of the incentive experiment is independent of Phase Two of the data collection period, the random assignment of schools into the eight groups should result in similar TLF response rates across all groups at the start of Phase Two.
+Before the start of data collection, each experimental group will be assigned 1,298 public schools and 500 private schools.
+Therefore, approximately 5,192 public schools and 2,000 private schools will be assigned to the treatment groups that send teacher incentives during Phase One of the experiment.

+Balancing treatment group assignments

 To ensure a similar distribution of schools for each of the eight experimental groups, the sample will be sorted by an indicator for whether or not the school is covered on the vendor list, potentially an indicator for whether or not the teacher list was located during internet look-ups, and other selected school characteristics.
 The school characteristics will be selected for having significant influence on response based on past cycles of NTPS and on a model calculated to predict the likelihood of a school returning the TLF.
 For example, one of the school characteristics that may have a significant influence on response is the priority/non-priority school status (i.e., schools with higher potential to impact weighting and lower propensity to respond that are subject to a slightly different set of collection operations), which will be taken into account by using it as a sort variable in which the priority/non-priority status will be a stratification variable in the model.